Nikita-Barak/NetMaster/formal-elements.md

 ---

 ### 1. Players
-- The game is designed to appeal to a wide audience, allowing everyone to enjoy it even without understanding all the technical concepts.
+- The game is designed to appeal to children and adults alike, allowing everyone to enjoy it even without understanding all the technical concepts.
 - The game is a single-player experience with the addition of a leaderboard - ranking between different players based on number of objectives acheived and completion time.

 ### 2. Objectives

+- **Shrot-term**:
-- Shrot-term: Deliver the data packet to its destination in each level while preserving integrity (lives).
+  Deliver the data packet to its destination in each level while preserving integrity (lives).
-- Mid-term: Return to previous levels to solve optional puzzles to repair broken network components for improved traversal or shortcuts, achieving new visuals and costumizations.

-  #### Level Design
+- **Mid-term**:

+  - **Different Zones Design**:
-- Levels increase in complexity, representing different stages of a network:
+    Levels increase in complexity, representing different stages of a network.
+Zone examples:

     - **Home Network** (Simple and safe for beginners).
     - **Corporate Systems** (Mid-level with firewalls, multiple routing choices, and moderate enemies).
     - **Data Centers** (High-level mazes with dynamic obstacles and intelligent malware).
     - **The Internet Backbone** (Endgame with relentless challenges and multiple destinations to choose from).

-- Each stage introduces new mechanics to keep gameplay fresh.
+    Each stage introduces new mechanics to keep gameplay fresh.

-- Long-term: Minimize delivery time for leaderboard ranking.
+  - **Optional Achievement**s:
+    Return to previous levels in order to solve optional puzzles and repair broken network components, possibly achieving new visuals and costumizations.

+- **Long-term**:
+  Minimize delivery time on all levels, in order to achieve the highest ranking in the leaderboard.

 ### 3. Processes
-- **Starting Process**: Early levels teach the player core concepts like movement, avoiding firewalls, and routing decisions in a risk-free environment.
+- **Starting Processes**: Early levels teach the player core processes like movement to advance and avoid firewalls, and routing new paths by interacting with objects in the level map.
+  The player uses all of the above in order to physically get to it's marked destination in the given level.
-- **Core Process**: The game gradually becomes more challenging, with each level introducing a new technique.
-For example, early levels require only running and avoiding obstacles to reach the target.
-In advanced levels, enemies and more challenging obstacles are introduced, requiring more effort and strategy to find the target.
+- **Core Process**: The game gradually becomes more challenging, with each level introducing different varying hazzards - requiring the player to time interactions with objects and move correctly, or else he loses integrity.
+  For example, early levels require running and avoiding minimal obstacles to reach the destination.
+  In advanced levels - new enemies, obstacles and interactable objects are introduced, requiring a continous learning process and more effort in strategy to complete the given task.
-- **End Process**: The game is completed when the player finishes all levels.
+- **End Process**: The game is completed when the player finishes all levels in all zones.
 Players seeking more challenge can aim for the fastest possible completion time or break other players' records.

 ### 4. Rules
-- Each level is limited, and players cannot exit it.
+- Each level is limited by borders, and the player cannot exit them.
-- There is no map or other navigation tool, creating a challenge in finding the target.
-- The player starts with a single life, though some levels may have hidden extra lives.
+- Physical touch between the player and enemies/obstacles decrease his integrity, potentially losing him the level.
+- Players cannot reach interactable targets through walls, preventing level-breaking results.

-- Players learn game rules gradually through trial and error and increasing difficulty.
+  Players learn game rules gradually through trial and error and increasing difficulty.

 ### 5. Resources
+- **Integrity**
+  - The life source of the player.
+  - Each incoming hit reduces integrity down to 0, resulting in a loss.
+  - Upgrading integrity is limited by a tight threshold, and is made by achieving rare objectives.
 - **Power-Ups & Tools**:
-  - Temporary boosts like **speed upgrades**, **shield bubbles**, or a **ping pulse** that reveals parts of the map.
+  - Temporary boosts like **speed upgrades**, **shield bubbles**, etc. Not every level will offer them, and those that do require the player's strategic thinking utilizing those boosts.
-  - Usable tools like a **packet splitter** (divides the packet to explore multiple paths) or a **decryption key** (bypasses firewalls).
+  - Usable tools like a **decryption key** to bypasses firewalls, achieved only from specific coordinations within the level map.
 - **Player Progression**:
   - Earn XP for completing levels, collecting data fragments, and achieving time-based goals.
-  - Unlock perks (e.g., faster movement, extra lives, or increased ping radius) through progression.
+  - Unlock perks both gameplay perks like extra integrity

 ### 6. Encounters
 The game's main encounters are environmental hazzards and enemy units.
 For example: